 There will also be NO runner drop off this year on race morning at the Pemberton Trailhead.
 All runners and crews must take the race provided shuttles and vans on race morning.
 We recommend if you have a lot of gear to drop off at the Pemberton Trailhead you do so Friday morning or afternoon.
 If crews have supplies to bring to the start, you can do so after the race start when the vans will drive all the way up to Javelina Jeadquarters.

-The only vehicles allowed in the Pemberton Trailhead parking lot at Javelina Jeadquarters are those runners who are camping on Friday night.
+The only vehicles allowed in the Pemberton Trailhead parking lot at Javelina Jeadquarters are those runners who have purchased either a Vehicle Camping Permit or an RV Camping Permit (Supplies limited).
 Furthermore, if you are camping on Friday night, you must keep your car in that parking lot until Sunday morning.
 If for some reason you need to move your car and leave the lot, there will be NO re-entry.

 We will also be taking volunteers on Friday who are camping at Javeline Jeadquarters who will not be needing their vehicles until Sunday to park in a remote lot.

 Shuttle vans will be running back and forth throughout the duration of the weekend (4:30am Saturday to 12:00pm Sunday) allowing crews and pacers to come and go during the race.
 Shuttles will run from the remote parking lot (Four Peaks Staging Area) to Javelina Jeadquarters (start/finish line at the Pemberton Trailhead).
 We will have larger and more shuttles in 2015 compared to 2014.

 Each runner finishing the 100 Mile race under the 30 hour cutoff will receive a Javelina Jundred 100 Mile finisher’s belt buckle.
 Those completing the race in less than 24 Hours will receive a larger, Sub-24 hour Javelina Jundred finisher’s belt buckle.